jafber/myeloma-predict/README.md

 ## Quick Start

+1. Run `docker compose up`
+2. Run `docker compose ps`.
+The containers for backend and frontend should show "healthy" status.
-Run `docker compose up` and open [http://localhost:5173](http://localhost:5173) to see the full web app.
+3. Open [http://localhost:5173](http://localhost:5173) to see the full web app.

 ## Setup For Local Development